Skip to Content

 San Francisco View from Golden Gate Bridge

 It didn’t seem long before we’d cycled the 1.7 miles and had arrived at the north side of the bridge with a whoop, a high five and a massive sense of relief on my part!
-There’s a vista point here where the sidewalk widens looking across the bay to the city – a great spot for photos.

 Golden Gate Bike Tour and Alcatraz visit – Check rates and availability

-The Ferry from Sausalito to San Francisco
+The Golden Gate Ferry from Sausalito to San Francisco

 Golden Gate Bridge in Sunshine